 Developing embedded vision solutions sounds complicated – but it isn’t.
 In our video, Tom finds out that this is much easier than expected, thanks to the Basler pylon programming interface.Watch the video now

 Discover Embedded Vision

 Embedded Vision is a hot topic right now.
 Steve wants to get in on the fun too.
 Join him for his first embedded vision projectJust press play!

 Basler's tried-and-true pylon Camera Software Suite provides a user-friendly SDK suitable for use in embedded vision products. pylon's tremendous flexibility in terms of camera interfaces, supported operating systems and processor architectures helps keep things simple when migrating from standard to embedded technologies.

-Basler offers the pylon SDK for embedded platforms (ARM and x86) as well, laying out everything needed for simple integration of the camera into applications.
-This includes drivers, sample program code, an API for C and C++ applications as well as user-friendly tools such as the pylon Viewer and comprehensive documentation.
+Basler also offers the pylon SDK for embedded platforms (ARM and x86), laying out everything needed for simple integration of the camera into applications: This includes drivers, sample program code, an API for C and C++ applications as well as user-friendly tools such as the pylon Viewer and comprehensive documentation.

 Learn more here about pylon for Embedded Vision applications: